raybots/website_builder/README.md

 # website_builder
-Create a simple HTML by clicking components on a sidebar.
+Create a simple HTML page by clicking components on a sidebar.

 Try it out: